kind2-mc/cocospec_tcm_experiments/README.md

   * `helpers.lus`: nodes used for the specification of the system, and the abstraction of its non-linear expressions.

+  * `spec.lus`: contracts specifying the components of the TCM.

   * `original_system.lus`: the TCM system as we got them from the Simulink to Lustre translator.